This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 After living in Richmond for eight years, I’ve experienced the city through the eyes of a local.
 I know the must-see spots for first-time travelers as well as a few secrets that only residents know about.
 You’ll want to check out the best of downtown Richmond when you visit, but there are also a few places to head further afield.

-Check out the video below to get a quick overview on the best things to do in Richmond or skip right to my recommendations if you already know the basics.
+Check out the video below to get a quick overview on what to do in Richmond or skip right to my recommendations if you already know the basics.

 Why You Should Visit Richmond VA